Pavel Zaitsev

 540 GbpsInitial capacity

 On June 8th 2011 a consortium of four leading telecom carriers from four countries signed the Construction and Maintenance Agreement for the new cable system — Europe-Persia Express Gateway (EPEG).
+The new system with an initial capacity of 540 (54×10) Gbps was put in operation in December, 2012.

 Pavel Zaitsev

-Vice-President and Commercial Director at Rostelecom
+Senior Vice-President at Rostelecom

 Mahmoud Khosravi